contiv/vpp/cmd/contiv-cri/README.md

 To run Contiv CRI, configure kubelet to use remote CRI runtime.
 Remember to change RUNTIME_ENDPOINT to your own value like: /var/run/{your_runtime}.sock.

-The value defaults `/var/run/contivshim.sock` when running contiv-cri but you can also change that by using the _--listen_ flag.
+The value defaults to `/var/run/contivshim.sock` but you can be changed to a different value using the **--listen**flag.
-For additional configuration flags use _contiv-cri -h_.
+For additional configuration flags use **contiv-cri -h**.

 To edit kubelet service configuration:

 ```
 $ vi /etc/systemd/system/kubelet.service.d/10-kubeadm.conf